-The IPSF is a democratic federation and each leading member of the pole sports committee from around the world has been voted in at Annual World Congress.
+The IPSF is a democratic federation and each leading member of the pole sports committee from around the world has been voted in at General Assembly.
 Each member of the committee donates their time freely to ensure the highest standards possible are met and then evaluated regularly to guarantee consistency in our aims and goals.

 General Secretary - Lies Cuisinier